Stephanie S. Sullivan: Representative to the African Union

 On June 15, 2022, President Joe Biden nominated Sullivan to be the next US Representative to the African Union.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on November 29, 2022.
 The committee favorably reported her nomination on December 7, 2022.
 Her nomination was not further acted upon for the rest of the year and was returned to Biden on January 3, 2023.
 President Biden renominated her the same day and her nomination was favorably reported out of committee on March 8, 2023, but it was once again returned to Biden on January 3, 2024.
 President Biden renominated her on January 11, 2024.
 Her nomination was favorably reported out of committee a third time on April 17, 2024, and was confirmed by the full Senate on June 20, 2024, by a 45–26 vote.
 She sworn on July 12, 2024.
 She arrived in Addis Ababa on August 8, 2024.
-She presented her credentials Chairperson of the African Union Commission Moussa Faki on August 29, 2024.
+She presented her credentials to Chairperson of the African Union Commission Moussa Faki on August 29, 2024.